What Is “Typical” Parkinson's Disease?

 Support Groups for Patients and Their Families

-Patients affected with atypical parkinsonism and their families should consider joining national or local PD support groups.
-Membership in these organizations facilitates exchange of information and members can obtains "tips" that may be useful in coping with the physical and mental disabilities associated with these disorders.
+Patients affected with atypical parkinsonism and their families should consider joining national or local support groups.
+Membership in these organizations facilitates exchange of information that may be useful in coping with the physical and mental disabilities associated with these disorders.
 Also, many local support groups offer exercise therapy which may be helpful to some patients.
-With the emotional support of family members and with expert medical management guided by a knowledgeable and compassionate physician, many patients with atypical parkinsonism can lead enjoyable and productive lives.
+With the emotional support of family members and expert medical management guided by knowledgeable and compassionate physicians, many patients with atypical parkinsonism can lead enjoyable and productive lives.

 Brooks DJ, Seppi K; Neuroimaging Working Group on MSA.
 Proposed neuroimaging criteria for the diagnosis of multiple system atrophy.
 Mov Disord.
 2009;24:949-64.